Stricks1/shooterGame/README.md

 ![chest](./readmeImg/chestReadme.png)

 - Our goal is to reach the chest, as soon as we got it we finish our quest.
-The seconds you had left on the clock are then converted into points (Each second worth 5 points at the end).
+You get 250 points and the seconds you had left on the clock are then converted into points (Each second worth 5 points at the end).

 ![lever](./readmeImg/leverReadme.png)